wallarm/product-documentation/docs/2.18/admin-en/configure-parameters-en.md

 ### wallarm_process_time_limit

 Sets the time limit of a single request processing by the Wallarm node.
+The limit is specified in milliseconds.

 If the time exceeds the limit, an error is recorded into the log and the request is marked as the [`overlimit_res`](../attacks-vulns-list.md#overlimiting-of-computational-resources) attack.
 Depending on the [`wallarm_process_time_limit_block`](#wallarm_process_time_limit_block) value, the attack can be either blocked, monitored or ignored.

 !!! info
     This parameter can be set inside the http, server, and location blocks.